wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 That's $1500 per year.

 Additional space for storing files can be purchased for $5/month per gigabyte.
-In other words, this means 1TB would cost an additional $5,120/month.
+This means 1TB would cost an additional $5,120/month.

 <a name="FeaturesByEdition"></a>